Background

 The D4D strategy

-EdHealth has a suite of services available, that they customise and combine to create a Diabetes 4 Disability (D4D) solution.
-The aim is to build the capacity of NDIS participants, and their circle of support, to improve the ability of the person to have their diabetes care attended.
-We identify barriers their disability creates and design a solution that enables them to increase their capacity to do their diabetes self-care for better health.
-In other words, we focus on the disability side of a person’s diabetes care to enable the NDIS participant to put the diabetes care recommended by their health services into action.
+EdHealth has a suite of customisable services they combine to create a Diabetes 4 Disability (D4D) solution.
+The aim is to build the capacity of the NDIS participant, and their circle of support, to improve their abilities in diabetes care and support.
+We identify the disability barriers and create a solution to enable them to increase their capacity to care for their diabetes, for better health.
+In other words, we focus on the disability side of a person’s diabetes care to enable the NDIS participant to put the recommendations by their health services into action.

 Services are individualised and suit people with: